-For some churches, it’s tempting to aim their children’s and family ministries only at those who are near-church families who seek to develop discipleship practices in their homes.
-Families in these churches do tend to develop spiritual habits.
+For some churches, it’s tempting to aim their ministries at church families who seek to develop discipleship practices in their homes.
 Yet such ministries also tend to be the ones to attract intact families with faithful parents who have no recent visits from the Department of Human Services.
 This sort of family ministry focuses on the development of discipleship habits in Christian households.

 Other ministries center on those who are far, designing programs to bypass parents and reach children directly.
 The focus of family ministry in these churches is the formation of a church family for children whose family lives are fractured and fragmented.
 The problem is, this focus on reaching children directly can become so thoroughgoing that the church never explicitly expects any parents-even Christian ones-to engage actively in their children’s spiritual development.

 So which form of family ministry is more correct?

 Alone, neither incarnation of family ministry has it right.
 One emphasizes the role of the home at the expense of the church; the other focuses on the church and underplays the need for faith influence at home.
 In both forms, “family ministry” can quickly become one more program that claws for a spot on the church calendar and a line in the church budget.

 When I use the term “family ministry,” I’m not talking about this sort of program.
 What I mean is coordinating what you’re already doing so that your ministry (1) prepares parents to function as primary faith influence(rs) in their children’s lives and (2) equips the entire community of faith to care for spiritual orphans.
 That’s the kind of family ministry that can reach near and far.